Blessing Nwagba: Career

 She drove the Abia State bill on widowhood rights, contributed to debates on both public and private bills proposed and passed into law.
 She also directed state and federal awareness to key social and infrastructural challenges facing Aba residents with respect to erosion, road and market dilapidation, and overall disruptions to the social order.
 She called for the rehabilitation of the Ariaria International Market access road and Ukwu Mango (major commercial gateway road).
 She also called for federal intervention on Eziama erosion, restoring access to the rail line.
 She organized public hearing and legislative intervention on the Abia State University gang rape incident in October 2011.

 On resuming her legislative activities for the second term in March 2016, Nwagba being the only female legislator who made it back to the house was immediately assigned to chair the House Committee on Women Affairs, Social Welfare, and Health.
 She sponsored a bill on genotype and blood group insertion on identity cards to reduce child mortality rate and other health challenges.

-She also proposed a bill for the domestication of anti-discrimination law on HIV/AIDS carriers in Abia state.
-In her usual vibrant and responsive way of representation, Hon Blessing Nwagba had moved a motion on behalf of the South-East /South-South houses of Assembly in respect to the grazing reserve proposal and activities of herdsmen in the two geopolitical zones.

 She has also moved the same motion in Abia State House of Assembly restricting cattle menace and the need to reject the proposed bill for the establishment and control of grazing routes/reserves at the National Assembly.
 She also drew the attention of ASEPA to the heap of debris and refuse along Osusu road, Aba in the effort to create an alternative route as a result of an ongoing road construction on Faulks road.